On This Page

 Efficient resource allocation is a key advantage of investing in supply chain management.
 It helps you optimize labor, production schedules, raw material procurement, and logistics.

-Coca-Cola HBC, a partner of The Coca-Cola Company, has undertaken key initiatives to improve its supply chain with the help of advanced capacity planning and demand forecasting.
+Coca-Cola HBC, a partner of The Coca-Cola Company, has undertaken key initiatives to improve its supply chain with the help of advanced capacity planning.
 These efforts have been crucial in aligning production and distribution with consumer preferences, helping Coca-Cola HBC systematically determine how to allocate resources to various projects.

 Challenges of Supply Chain Forecasting

-Accenture found that companies using AI-driven forecasting were able to reduce inventory errors by 50%.
+Accenture found that companies using AI-driven projection were able to reduce inventory errors by 50%.
 Imagine the impact on your bottom line, operations, and ability to gain a competitive edge.
-If you’re not using automation in 2025 and beyond, you miss out on opportunities to streamline your supply chain management and forecasting.
+If you’re not using automation in 2025 and beyond, you miss out on opportunities to streamline your supply chain management.

 Collaborate Across Departments